SC Waterloo Region: History

 For the 2014 season, Aleksandar Stojiljković, Ramon Bailey, and Kiril Dimitrov were brought in as reinforcements.
 Throughout the season, Waterloo's performance paled in comparison from their previous season, but still managed to clinch a playoff berth by finishing seventh in the overall standings.
-Their opponents in the first round were Toronto Croatia, where unfortunately Waterloo failed to defend their championship after suffering a 4-2 loss.
+Their opponents in the first round were Toronto Croatia, where Waterloo failed to defend their championship after suffering a 4–2 loss.
 In the Second Division, Waterloo reached the finals where they were defeated by Kingston FC.
 At the conclusion of the season, Stojiljkovic and Nikola Miokovic were awarded the Rookie of the Year award for the First & Second Divisions.